 Interstitial ads are advertisements that fill up the entire screen of the device.
 These pauses usually occur when users are more likely to expect and engage with an ad, which results in improved ad performance and higher eCPMs.
 Because they cover the entire screen, they’re much different than any other type of ad, for example – native and banner ads.

 While interstitial ads make use of larger ad space, they can get intrusive when it’s not timed properly, or show too often.
 For that reason, you need to make sure to analyze your web inventory, and how the users would react to interstitial ads.

 As a publisher that uses WordPress as the most powerful CMS today, you must be aware of how can you use interstitial ads to boost your revenue, and the overall strategy before you can include them in your advertisement arsenal.
 So, without further ado, let’s discuss some of the most powerful tactics that can help you include interstitial ads, the right way.

 So, what are interstitial ads?
 As mentioned previously, interstitial ads are full-screen adverts, either interactive or static.
 Most frequently, interstitial ads are included between levels of a game, or while content is loading.

 Because of the captivating character of these adverts, interstitial ads produce better CPMs for publishers on mobile, while in addition, providing encouraging metrics for advertisers as well.

 When implemented adequately, interstitial ads provide advertisers with a deeply engaging format for the audience and have the power to outmatch other ad groups.
 With improved advertising tactics, you’ll capture the users’ attention and place the right ad in front of them, at the right time.

-Here are additional reasons why publishers should include interstitial in their advertising strategy:
+Here are additional reasons why publishers should include interstitials in their advertising strategy:

 - Are in Demand: Interstitials are constantly cited as the most desirable ad format by both brand and performance mobile advertisers.